-· · · · · · · · · · · · · · · · · · · PWS Name: Valle Escondido Domestic Water Improvement District PWS ID# AZ04- 11- 409 Owner / Operator Name: Valle Escondido DWID/ Operator Gilbert Sanchez Telephone # 520-251-1896 Fax # 520-568-2185 E-mail gilbert.mdwid@hotmail.com We want our valued customers to be informed about their water quality.
-If you would like to learn more about public participation or to attend any of our regularly scheduled meetings, please contact Sara Sheehan at 520-568-2239, for additional opportunity and meetings dates and times
+- PWS Name: Maricopa Consolidated DWID (Valle Escondido) PWS ID # AZ04- 11- AZ04- 11- 409 Owner / Operator Name: Valle Escondido DWID/ Operator Gilbert Sanchez Telephone # 520-251-18 Fax # 520 -568-2185 E-mail gilbert.mdwid@hotmail.com at public participation or to attend any of our neetings dates and times.
 II.
-Drinking Water Sources

-The sources of drinking water (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pickup substances resulting from the presence of animals or from human activity.
+Drinking Wa ter Sources The sources of drinl king water (both tap & bottled wat er) include rivers, lakes, streams, ponds, re servoirs, sprir ngs, & wells.
+As water travels over the surface of the

-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+The sources of drinking water (both tap & bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, & wells.
+As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals &, in some cases, radioactive material, & can pickup substances resulting from the presence of animals or from human activity.
+To ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
+FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-Our water source(s): Well #1 43884 W Reitz Ranch Rd is fed from an aquifer
+Our water source(s): Well #1 43

+Well #1 43884 W Reitz Ranch Rd is fed from an aquifer